mfcovington/django-system-maintenance/README.rst

     ]

 By default, lists of maintenance records, etc. are paginated with 30 records per page.
-This value can be customaized in ``settings.py``:
+This value can be customized in ``settings.py``:

 .. code-block:: python